 Sherri Bennett ’94, executive director of YWCA Clark County, is the keynote speaker at WSUV’s Women of Distinction Event on March 30.

-Sierra Eckman was promoted to senior manager at Opsahl, Dawson, a Vancouver-based CPA firm.
+Sierra Eckman was promoted to senior manager at Opsahl Dawson, a Vancouver-based CPA firm.

 Julia Houle and Niko Niko, of Vancouver, welcomed a baby girl, Bunnie Wynne Siatua Houle-Niko, on January 24, 2017.
 She weighed 7 pounds, 7 ounces.

 Clark College alumni gathered in the Frost Art Center’s lobby gallery in February for a reception for their collective show, “The Next Step.”
 The alumni were Elizabeth Alexander, Trisha Bottemiller, Jordan Jones, Sam Mackenzie and Kelly Keigwin, Hector Macias, Yelena Roslaya, Lauren Ruhe, Aleka Tomlinson, Alyssa Willard.
 The show highlighted the achievements of former students in the college’s ceramics.
-The show runs through March 25 and is part of Clark’s programming during the National Council for Education in the Ceramic Arts conference in Portland in March.
+The show ran through March 25 and was part of Clark’s programming during the National Council for Education in the Ceramic Arts conference in Portland in March.

 The newest members of the Athletics Hall of Fame were inducted on February 4, 2017.
 The recipients are basketball stand-out Beth Hamrick Graves ’95, four-time All American Kalani Rodrigues ’03 (awarded posthumously) and the 1968 baseball team that won the state community baseball championship and held the western champion record that year.
 View photos of the event and watch the inductee videos online.